Bengal1/Simple-CNN-OOP/README.md

 * Regularization components help improve training behavior.
 * Data loading handles the MNIST IDX files.

 This design allows individual components to be developed, tested, and extended independently.
-For example, a new optimizer, activation function, or layer can be added without rewriting the full model pipeline
+For example, a new optimizer, activation function, or layer can be added without rewriting the full model pipeline.

 ## 📊 Results and Evaluation